 Pangboche Village 3985 m

-Our trek towards Pangboche village started with an ascent on the west side of the valley.
+Our trek towards Pangboche village started with an ascent on the valley’s west side.
 The trail is a series of ups and down on an exposed part of the hill, saying that the path is quite broad.
 It took us about 3 hours to reach Pangboche at a relaxed pace with lots of stops for photos, drinking water, and admiring the scenery.
-There were two other trekkers at the lodge we stayed in Pangboche; one left for Dingboche after his lunch.
+There were two other trekkers at the lodge we stayed in Pangboche; one left for Dingboche after lunch.
 We spent the afternoon doing laundry and playing ‘pass the pigs.’
 It had become our favourite time pass on the afternoons when we got to camp early.